top of page

 ABOUT

-Sasha Scott is a composer, producer, violinist, and orchestrator born and based in London.
+Sasha Scott is a composer, producer, violinist and orchestrator born and based in London.

-In 2019, she was the senior winner of ‘BBC Young Composer of the Year’ for her electro-acoustic work for strings, percussion, and electronics Humans May Not Apply.
-Since then, she has been commissioned and has written works for the Aurora Orchestra, BBC Concert Orchestra, Sean Shibe, Ema Nikolovska, Beijing Music Festival, BBC Symphony Orchestra, Her Ensemble.
-Upcoming projects include works for the London Symphony Orchestra, 12 Ensemble, and Lise Vandersmissen.
-Her works have been broadcast on; BBC Radio 3, BBC Radio 6, NTS Radio, and have been performed in venues such as Wigmore Hall, Kings Place, Queen Elizabeth Hall/ Purcell Room (Southbank Centre), Cadogan Hall, Poly Theatre (Beijing), and in other venues across Europe, UK, and Asia.
-Sasha is currently on the RPS Composers programme 2024-2025, and was previously a composer on the 'LSO Panufnik Composers Scheme 2023-2024' and 'Britten Pears Young Artist programme 2022-23'.
+Described as ‘a name to watch’ (The Times), her music often blends acoustic instruments with beat-driven, immersive electronics.
+In 2019, she was the senior winner of ‘BBC Young Composer of the Year’ for her electro-acoustic work Humans May Not Apply.
+Since then, she has collaborated / been commissioned by Aurora Orchestra, Sean Shibe, Beijing Music Festival, BBC Symphony Orchestra, Her Ensemble, BBC Concert Orchestra.
+Upcoming projects include new works for London Symphony Orchestra, 12 Ensemble, Aldeburgh Festival, Lise Vandersmissen and Deni Teo (Explore Ensemble)Her music has been broadcast on BBC Radio 3 & 6, NTS Radio, and have been performed in venues across the UK, Europe and Asia.
+Sasha is currently on the RPS Composers programme 2024-2025, and was previously on the 'LSO Panufnik Composers Scheme 2023-2024' & 'Britten Pears Young Artist programme 2022-23'.
 Sasha graduated from the Royal College of Music in 2024, with first class honours in Bachelor of Music (Hons).
 She studied composition with Mark Anthony-Turnage and violin with Yuri Zhislin.

 As an orchestrator/arranger, Sasha co-orchestrated Loraine James’ album Building Something Beautiful For Me with Ben Corrigan for James’ performances with the London Contemporary Orchestra.
 She transcribed and arranged Wendy Carlos’ Timesteps for the film Wendy, created by Frances Scott and Chu-Li Shewring.
 Sasha solely orchestrated the television score composed by Carly Paradis for 'The Control Room' on BBC 1, and arranged three tracks from Hania Rani's album Ghosts for Night Tracks @ BBC Proms / The Glasshouse 2024.
 She has also worked on arrangements and provided additional orchestration for artists such as Afrodeutsche, Anna Meredith, Clark, and Jed Kurzel.